Papua New Guinea To Boycott waste Of Time UN Climate Summit - UrduPoint

 "I'm speaking up on behalf of the smaller island states that are worse off than Papua New Guinea.
 They were getting no traction and acknowledgement at all."

-Papua New Guinea would instead seek to strike its own climate deals through bilateral channels, said Tkatchenko, flagging that negotiations were already under way with Singapore.
+Papua New Guinea would instead seek to strike its own climate deals through bilateral discussions, said Tkatchenko, flagging that negotiations were already under way with Singapore.

 "With like-minded countries like Singapore, we can do 100 times more than COP.